 Note from Taughnee: I used the “Super Simple Ideas” template from The Blog Post Vault as a jumping-off point for this post.
 The final result is 100% unique content using my own experience, knowledge, and voice.
-From start to finish it took me just a little over 3 hours to write over 4,000 words, which is (much) less than half the time it would have normally taken me. 🙌

 By the end of this post, you’ll…

-👉Understand how to get your ideal audience clicking on your content in the first place
+👉 Understand how to get your ideal audience clicking on your content in the first place

-👉Keep them captivated from the first second they land on your website
+👉 Keep them captivated from the first second they land on your website

-👉Know how to structure your content in a way that guides them to the next steps ($$$)
+👉 Know how to structure your content in a way that guides them to the next steps ($$$)

 Sound good?

-Then grab a cup of coffee (or your beverage of choice!) and settle in to learn 10 tips for creating blog posts that attract and convert your ideal customers, starting with…
+Then grab a cup of coffee (or your beverage of choice!) and settle in to learn 7 tips for creating blog posts that attract and convert your ideal customers, starting with…

-1. (Really) Understand Your Audience
+1. Understand Your Target Audience

 Understanding your audience is the bedrock of great content but really understanding what makes them tick is an art.
 The more you practice honing in on their needs and desires, the more intuitive it will become.